tensorflow/docs/site/en/performance/model_optimization.md

   </figcaption>
 </figure>

-### Choice of quantization tool
+## Choice of quantization tool

-As a starting point, check if the models in the Tensorflow Lite model repository can work for your application.
+As a starting point, check if the models in the TensorFlow Lite model repository can work for your application.
 If not, we recommend that users start with the post-training quantization tool since this is broadly applicable and does not require training data.
 For cases where the accuracy and latency targets are not met, or hardware accelerator support is important, quantization-aware